Get to know Wisconsin’s newest state lawmakers

 Assembly District 69

 Donna Rozar, 70, is a surgical RN with a career in nursing spanning more than 50 years.
-She also serves on the Wood County Board of Supervisors.
+She is also on the Wood County Board.

 Assembly District 75